goharbor/terraform-provider-harbor/docs/resources/robot_account.md

 * **full_name** - Full name of the robot account which harbor generates including the robot prefix.
 Eg. `robot$project+name` or `harbor@project+name` (depending on your robot prefix).

+## Import
+Harbor robot account can be imported using the `robot account id` eg,

+`
+terraform import harbor_robot_account.system /robots/123
+`